-Once again we are thankful to Project Gutenberg for making available to the public this very touching document which we have edited to a more convenient format, courtesy of issuu.com.
+Once again we are thankful to Project Gutenberg for making available to the public this very touching document, now available in a more comfortable format, courtesy of openlibrary.org.
 In the memoirs, General Ulysses S. Grant, 18th President of the United States, does not ponder very much on his Presidency or his childhood.
 It is a poignant diary, penned in the last days of his life (he had terminal throat cancer) to be able to provide for his family.
 The book became a bestseller, and restored the family fortune.

 We have also find samples of his amazing character in a letter he wrote to his brother at 37, edited by Jesse Grant Cramer.
 The excerpt below is a small gem of his belief in “the essential honesty of every man”: